Ieuanspriggwiggins/Library/README.md

 # Library
-This project was created to practice objects and prototypes in JavaScript.
-It allows the user to keep track of their book collection!
+This project was created to practice objects and DOM manipulation in JS.

 The colour scheme for the project was generated using coolors.co!
 Link for scheme can be found below: